Timeline of programme updates

 21 July - Learning and development resources – We’ll launch the range of independent learning and development resources for all members.
 The resources will be straight forward and easy to use, at times that suit you, so you can explore how the new programme will work before the autumn.

-September - Rangers - We aim to have the new uniform available from September 2018.
+September - Rangers - We aim to have the new uniform available from the autumn.

 What's happened so far